Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 Pricing:

-Switchboard Live has three different pricing plans, including:
+Switchboard Live has three different pricing plans with endless streaming destinations.
+These plans include:

 Discounts are available for users who pay quarterly or annually.